ClintLiddick/conways-game-of-life/README.txt

 Notes
 -----
-1. The program currently only runs correctly in a 80x31 pixel terminal window.
+1. The program is designed to run in a 80x31 pixel terminal window.